wso2/docs-open-banking/en/docs/about/security-concepts.md

 ###Application-level security
-Application layer is the closest layer to the PSU, which also is the most vulnerable for attacks on integrity and non repudiation of data.
+Application layer is the closest layer to the PSU, which also is the most vulnerable for attacks on integrity and non-repudiation of data.

 ####Encryption
 Encryption is the process of translating/encoding data/messages (plaintext) using an algorithm (cipher) into a secret